Warkawarka

 The Warkawarka, also called Weki Weki, were an Australian Aboriginal group whose traditional lands are located in Victoria, Australia.
-Controversy exists as to whether they were an independent 'tribe' or rather consisted of a subgroup of the Wergaia, the latter view being shared by both Robert M. W. Dixon and Luise Hercus.
+Controversy exists as to whether they were an independent tribe or rather consisted of a subgroup of the Wergaia, the latter view being shared by both Robert M. W. Dixon and Luise Hercus.

 Name

-The ethnonym seems to derive from their word for 'no' (warki=warka), though the name itself, warkawarka or wargawarga arguably may be a variant of the ethnonym for the Wergaia.
+The ethnonym seems to derive from their word for "no" (warki=warka), though the name itself, warkawarka or wargawarga may be a variant of the ethnonym for the Wergaia.

 Country

 The Warkawarka tribal lands extended over approximately 2,000 mi2, from Tyrrell Creek and Lake Tyrrell, southwards to Warracknabeal and Birchip.
 Their western boundary lay along Hopetoun, and they also ranged over the Morton Plains.